GustavJaner/cheat-sheets/docs/git.md

 This is the case when the development history has diverged at some previous commit.
 When the branch merged into master is not a direct ancestor of master, Git performs a three-way merge - using the two commits pointed to by the branch tips and the common ancestor commit.

-## Checkout a Branch
+## Checkout a Branch<span id="Checkout a Branch"></span>
 Before checking out branches/redirecting the HEAD pointer to another branch/commit:
-If your working directory/staging area has uncommitted changes that conflict with the branch you’re checking out, then Git won’t let you switch branches.
+If your working directory/staging area has uncommitted changes that conflict with the branch you’re checking out, then Git won’t let you switch branches - `commit` or `stash` before checking out.
-Either way, it’s always best practice to have a clean working state before you switch branches - always `commit` or `stash` before checking out